flippy1524/MoviesProject/README.md

 - Different environments based on scheme selection
 - Securely kept urls, tokens etc in info.plist
 - Protocol based classes with inheritance
+- Frameworks for separating logic and introduce inheritance, and access control levels
 - Unit tests for base functionalities
 - Natively written networking
 - Using async await for concurrency